Table of Contents

 Researchers have found some connections between caffeine intake and ED.
 In one study, men who drank around 2–3 cups of coffee a day (a caffeine intake of 170–375 mg) had lower rates of ED.
 That said, the evidence wasn’t super clear, and the results didn’t hold true for people with diabetes (Lopez, 2015).

-For now, don’t expect your healthcare provider to write you a prescription for a cappuccino any time soon.
+Don’t expect your healthcare provider to write you a prescription for a cappuccino any time soon.

 7. Dark chocolate

 That means products that contain cocoa (like dark chocolate) may support sexual function.
-There’s a catch with this one though: you have to choose chocolate with a minimum of 70% cocoa to reap any benefits.
+There’s a catch with this one, though: you have to choose chocolate with a minimum of 70% cocoa to reap any benefits.
 Milk and white chocolate are high in fat and added sugars, which can lead to negative health outcomes.